OCI Architect Associate

 - Important to understand how compartments work.
 I do not remember seeing anything on policy implication when moving compartments.
 That topic can be a little confusing when you haven’t had any hands-on practice.

 - Another important topic is Connectivity between On Prem and OCI.
 Also, understand difference between VPN connect and FAST connect and what to use when.
 It is important to pay close attention to the demo that Rohit Rahi does in the videos.

 - Understand File Storage specially how mounting works.
 Remember that Mount target has an IP address and DNS name that you use in your mount command.
-Also, placing NFS client and Mount Target in same subnet can result in IP conflicts as users are not shown which private IP are used for mount target.
-So, place FSS mount target in its own subnet where it can consume IP as needed.
-Finally, export path is unique path specified when the file system associated with mount target. /example & /example/path not allowed
+Also, placing NFS client and Mount Target in the same subnet can result in IP conflicts as users are not shown which private IP are used for mount target.
+So, place the FSS mount target in its own subnet where it can consume IP as needed.
+Finally, the export path is a unique path specified when the file system associated with mount target. /example & /example/path not allowed

 - VNIC’s is another critical topic to understand and remember.
 Know that each VNICs has one primary private IP can have additional private IPs called Secondary Private IP up to 31 Secondary Private IPs.
 Ephemeral IP can be assigned to Primary Private IP only.
 Hence only 1 per VNIC vs max 32 for reserved IP.

 - It is important to remember what type of database to use when and for what option the db storage and/or CPU can be changed.

 |Scaling||Storage (Number of CPU cores on VM Db cannot be changed)||CPU (Amount of available storage cannot be changed)||CPU can be scaled with a ¼ , ½ and Full Rack.
 Storage cannot be scaled|

 |Multiple Homes/Databases||No, Single Db and Home only||Yes, one edition but different versions possible||Yes|